 - Viola Oursler Viewpoint

-The contamination present at these two parks does not pose an immediate health risk.
+The contamination present at American Legion Park's overlook does not pose an immediate health risk.
 However, exposure to arsenic over time may be a health hazard.
-If you plan on visiting either of these parks, please limit your exposure to contaminated soils by:
+If you plan on visiting, please limit your exposure to contaminated soils by:

 - Washing hands and toys with soap and water after playing in the dirt.